-- >> infrastructure. - Extended rural physical and internet infrastructure ensuring increased access to markets and resources. - Significant investment in training for small-scale food chain innovators by public and private sectors. - support and foster the innovation process and provide pathways for scaling.
+- Reliable connected or off-grid renewable energy sources will be necessary, particularly in rural areas with no electricity infrastructure. - " Extended rural physical and internet infrastructure ensuring increased access to markets and resources. - " Significant investment in training for small-scale food chain innovators by public and private sectors. - Deep engagement with local communities, leveraging human-centered design principles, by public and private actors to support and foster the innovation process and provide pathways for scaling.